Living with Repetitive Strain Injury (RSI)

 - The angle of the chair back should be quite upright and not laid back.
 A degree of personal preference comes in here, but basically the more upright it is, the better your posture will be, the more laid back it is, the worse your posture will be and the resulting likelihood of RSI increases.

 Sadly, many organisations use furniture as a means of stating authority.
-Which usually translates into the people doing the software having a poor quality chair, often with no arms.
+This usually translates into the people doing the software having a poor-quality chair, often with no arms.
 Senior staff get chairs with arms (they are valued so much!), and managers get decent chairs.
 This is an archaic way to view the workplace.
 Why these organisations don’t value their prize assets (their staff) more highly I do not understand.

 The organisations I have seen do this, always lose the good staff.
 They realise what their employer thinks of them and leave because they know their own strengths and abilities.
 I digress, but if you are an employer and you are reading this, think about it, then go out and buy some great chairs for your staff.